Emircyn/todo-app/README.md

 - Deleting tasks: Users can delete tasks from the list once they are completed.
 - Dark mode: Users can switch to a dark mode theme for the app.

+## Demo

+You can try the app at this link: https://todo-app-virid-eight.vercel.app/

 ## Usage guide

 To start using this app, follow these steps: